jondowson/pod/README.md

 $ vi servers/nameIt.json
 `

-The json defintion file contains instructions, in brief, it captures server specific settings such as login credentials and ip addresses.
+The **.json** defintion file contains instructions, but in brief, it captures server specific settings such as login credentials and ip addresses.

-6) Finally run 'launch-pod' passing in the required parameters.
+6) Finally run '**launch-pod**' passing in the required parameters.
 `
 $ ./launch-pod --pod pod_dse --servers nameIt.json --build dse-x.x.x_nameIt
 `